celtare21/OrcaSlicer/doc/print_settings/quality/quality_settings_bridging.md

 ## Flow ratio

-- Values above 1.0 add material:
+This value governs the thickness of the bridge layer.

-  - Regular bridges: Keep spacing and thicken the filament for stronger line contact when paired with a <= 100% Bridge line width.
+For external bridges, when material tends to sag, reducing the flow ratio can help improve appearance.
-  - Thick bridges: Increase width, height, and spacing.
+For internal bridges, increasing the flow ratio can enhance strength and upper layer quality.

-- Values below 1.0 remove material:
+- Values above 1.0: Increase the amount of material while maintaining line spacing.
+This can improve line contact and strength.
-  - Regular bridges: eventually tighten spacing as the thread thins—potentially adding passes or altering paths—whereas.
+- Values below 1.0: Reduce the amount of material while adjusting line spacing to maintain contact.
+This can improve sagging.

-  - Thick bridges: shrink both diameter and spacing, cutting sagging at the cost of lateral bonding.
+The actual bridge flow used is calculated by multiplying this value with the filament flow ratio, and if set, the object's flow ratio.

 ## Bridge density